-Louis E. Martin, newspaper editor and political activist, served as an advisor to three American presidents and influenced the placement of African Americans into high political offices.
+Louis E. Martin was a newspaper editor and political activist, who served as an advisor to three American presidents.
+He used his political influence to secure key federal appointments for African Americans.
 He is credited with developing the black support that helped elect John F. Kennedy to the presidency in 1960, and he worked with President Lyndon Johnson to enact the Civil Rights Act of 1964.

-Martin served as an aide to three democratic presidents: John F. Kennedy, Lyndon B. Johnson and Jimmy Carter.
-In 1960 Louis Martin played an influential role in President Kennedy’s decision to call Coretta Scott King after her husband, Reverend Martin Luther King Jr., was jailed for a traffic violation.
+Louis Martin served as an aide to three democratic presidents, John F. Kennedy, Lyndon B. Johnson and Jimmy Carter.
+In 1960, Martin played an influential role in President Kennedy’s decision to call Coretta Scott King after her husband, Dr. Martin Luther King Jr., was jailed for a violating probation.
 Kennedy’s call to Mrs. King was credited as the cause for the large support of African Americans during the election later that year.
-In 1978 President Carter appointed Martin to be a special presidential assistant specializing in policies that affected minorities and women, a post he held until 1981, when he became assistant vice president of communications at Howard University.
-He stayed there for six years.
+In 1978, President Carter appointed Martin to be a special presidential assistant specializing in policies that affected minorities and women, a post he held until 1981.
+He was the assistant vice president of communications at Howard University for six years.

-In 1988 Louis Martin suffered a stroke, but after recovery and a move to California he was able to continue writing for the Chicago Defender for the next ten years.
+In 1988, Louis Martin suffered a stroke.
+He recovered and moved to California, where he continued writing for the Chicago Defender for the next ten years.
 On January 27, 1997 Martin died from pneumonia in Orange, California.
 He was 84.